• Skip to primary navigation

 1. Lübeck

 Thanks to its gorgeous architecture and deep ties to the historic Hanseatic League, Lübeck is one of the best Hamburg day trips you can make.
-The city in northern Germany was once the capital of the Hanseatic League trading federation and was given world heritage status thanks to its Brick Gothic architecture.
-Start with the symbol of the city, the Holstentor gate, before venturing into the lovingly restored Old Town.
+This city was once the capital of the Hanseatic League, a medieval trading federation, and was given world heritage status thanks to its Brick Gothic architecture.
+Start with the symbol of the city, the Holsten Gate, before venturing into the lovingly restored Old Town.
 There among the narrow alleys and gabled houses you’ll find the 14th-century Church of St. Mary, a template for many other churches in Northern Europe.
 Be sure to take a walk along the waterfront of the Trave River to see quaint city scenery reflected in its water.
-Lübeck also has museums that highlight its history, from the European Hanseatic Museum devoted to its trading past, to the Buddenbrooks Museum dedicated to the Nobel-prize-winning novel Büddenbrooks set in 19th century Lübeck.
+Lübeck also has museums that highlight its history, from the European Hanseatic Museum devoted to its trading past, to the Büddenbrooks Museum dedicated to the Nobel-prize-winning novel Büddenbrooks set in 19th-century Lübeck.

 View on the Market square full of tourists with beautiful city hall building during the sunny weather in Bremen, Germany